edwardyuendev/pthread_library_with_threadsync/README.md

 3. learn about thread safety, mutual exclusion, critical sections, and etc,.
 4. improve mastery of the C++ language

+# Changes/differences from basic thread library
-In this project, I added additional functionality on top of my basic Threads library.
-This includes:
+In this project, I added additional functionality to my basic thread library including:
 1. adding locking mechanisms to the library that can prevent thread switching
 2. implementing pthread_join() to allow threads to wait on a specific thread
 3. adding semaphore support by implementing functions from semaphore.h
    - this includes: sem_init(), sem_destroy(), sem_wait(), and sem_post()
-4. significant changes to pthread_create() and pthread_exit() to work with the new added functionality
+4. significant changes to pthread_create() and pthread_exit()
 5. changes in the scheduling function

 # How To Run